Psalms 119–104

 Parallels

-- Proverbs 2:6 (thematic): Proverbs attributes wisdom and understanding to the LORD (and his teaching), paralleling Psalm 119’s assertion that wisdom comes from adherence to God’s commandments.
+- Proverbs 2:6 (thematic): Attributes wisdom and understanding to the LORD ('For the LORD gives wisdom...')—aligns with Psalm 119's claim that divine instruction produces wisdom.

 Alternative generated candidates